-Prerequisite: MT 125 and MT 130 or a score of 26 or higher on the math component of the ACT.
+Prerequisite: MT 125 and MT 130 or minimum ACT math score of 26 or minimum SAT math score of 610.

 This course covers basic topics associated with classical mechanics, including kinematics and dynamics, the laws of conservation of momentum and energy, and thermodynamics.